JKamsker/ParallelCompare/docs/ImplementationEval/Eval-C.md

-# ParallelCompare Implementation Evaluation and Plan
+# FsEqual Implementation Evaluation and Plan

 ## Method
 - Fetched the four candidate branches (`codex/implement-plan-in-docs/spec.md*`) from the upstream